 So, What Happened Exactly?

-On September 18, 2017, researchers at Cisco Talos published a post stating that
+In September 2017, researchers at Cisco Talos published a post stating that

 “For a period of time, the legitimate signed version of CCleaner 5.33 being distributed by Avast also contained a multi-stage malware payload that rode on top of the installation of CCleaner.”